 It’s interesting - you’re meeting new people all the time, and getting access to places that’d you’d never normally see.
 Every day is something new.
-One day I can be out on a coastguard lifeboat, the next in an operating theatre, another up in an airplane, then at a wedding, or shooting cabinet ministers at a conference.
+One day I can be out on a coastguard hovercraft, the next in an operating theatre, another up in an airplane, then at a wedding, or shooting cabinet ministers at a conference.
 All interspersed with those corporate headshots and school children.

 The not-so-good :

 It’s hard work - you’re doing everything yourself, and constantly making judgement calls.
-Even if you contract out parts of the business like accounting or retouching, you still have to understand what you’re delegating and communicate with your contractors, plus you have find extra photography work to pay for those services.
+Even if you contract out parts of the business like accounting or retouching, you still have to understand what you’re delegating and communicate with your contractors, plus you have to find extra photography work to pay for those services.

 It’s unpredictable - like all freelancers, your business will have boom and bust periods, worryingly empty weeks followed by a series of adjacent 14 hour days.
-Try to enjoy the quiet periods, and and/or use them for marketing.
+Try to enjoy the quiet periods, and/or use them for marketing.
 Writing a blog entry for example....